1AMPROPHET/special_form/README.md

 # special_form

-* A series of special forms to help my firend Zou Lipeng.
+* A series of special forms to help my friend Zou Lipeng.